 The fact that the pH range of glycolic acid and ascorbic acid is in a similar range is good news.
 It means that they can both be absorbed by the skin and be effective even when used at the same time.

-Vitamin C is also acidic and may cause irritation, burning, stinging, and redness depending on the concentration.
+Vitamin C is also acidic and may cause skin irritation, including burning, stinging, and redness depending on the concentration.
 So combining the two is a recipe for irritation and redness.

 If your skin is not sensitive and can withstand harsh exfoliating acids and low acidic products, you might be able to use glycolic acid and vitamin C together, but why not play it safe and use them at different times of the day?